Blog Layout

 • Hearing aids: The symptoms of tinnitus caused by hearing loss can often be improved with hearing aids.

-The recommended tinnitus management treatments will depend on the causes of your tinnitus and the impacts.
+The recommended tinnitus management treatments will depend on the causes of your tinnitus and its impacts.
 Your hearing care professional will suggest strategies that match your tinnitus and lifestyle.

 Why do hearing aids help with tinnitus?

 Hearing aids allow tinnitus sufferers to hear a wider range of external sounds, which shifts their focus away from tinnitus.
-Some hearing aids also come with the ability to produce white noise that masks tinnitus while optimizing output around speech and other sounds that are preferred to be heard.
+Some hearing aids also come with the ability to produce white noise that masks tinnitus while optimizing output around speech and other sounds that the user prefers to hear.

 Although hearing aids are an important tinnitus treatment, it is important to note that they are most effective for tinnitus that has sounds at specific pitches.
 We will outline the pros and cons of hearing aids during your tinnitus consultation.